tom-weatherhead/thaw-http-json-request/README.md

 		- port: The TCP/IP port of the Web server to which to send the request.
 No default value.
 		- path: The path on the Web server to which to send the request.
 Defaults to '/'.
 		- noHttps: Set to true if you wish to send the request via HTTP rather than HTTPS.
 Defaults to false.
+		- headers: Additional key/value pairs to send as part of the HTTP[S] GET request.
+No default value.
 		- verbose: If true, log informational messages via console.log().
 Defaults to false.
-		- preprocessRawResponseData(rawData) :
-		- preprocessJsonResponseData(jsonData) :
+		- preprocessRawResponseData(rawData) : A function that transforms the body of the HTTP[S] response as text, before it is parsed as JSON.
+No default value.
+		- preprocessJsonResponseData(jsonData) : A function that transforms the JSON value after parsing and before it is returned.
+No default value.

 	- Returns: A promise from the npm package "q" :
 		- See https://www.npmjs.com/package/q